pixeli99/W-CODA2024-Track2/README.md

 # you can use as many gpus as you wish
 ```

+The script will launch evaluation using each of the data infos, and calculate the average after all your data is evaluated.
 The results will be shown in the terminal.
-You can also find the results in:
+You can also find the results in log and average them:

 -  `magicdrive-t-log/evaluation/bevformer_base_seg_det_150x150/*/segmentation_result.json` for `mIoU`
 - `magicdrive-t-log/evaluation/bevformer_base_seg_det_150x150/*/pts_bbox/metrics_summary.json` for `mean_ap` as the `mAP`.